bowao/ioBroker.tino/README.md

 Github: https://github.com/nurazur/TiNo

-The TiNo is the logical and consistent evolution of the TinyTX4/TinyRX4 wireless sensors.
+"**TI**ny **NO**de": battery powered wireless sensor or wireless actor.
+Target of the project is the development of small size , cost effective battery powered wireless sensors.
+The sensors communicate with gateways, like a raspberry pi.
+The targets are:

+* low cost (BOM under 5 Euro)
+* very small size (matchbox)
+* ultra low sleep current
-* optimized battery life (5 years or more with a CR2032 battery)
+* long battery life time: 5 years and more on a CR2032 cell
-* optimized range
-* optimized safety
+* long range (what ever this means :-), but its realy long)
+* simple to build up
-* optimized simplicity
+* communication security
-* optimized reliability
+* Plug&Play Firmware

+Sensors can be almost any, like temperature, relative humidity, air pressure, altitude meter, light intensity, UV Index, movement detectors, Reed switches, etc.

+In the adapter configuration, the serial interface and the associated baud rate can be set.
+In addition it is possible to search in already created sensors for new or accidentally deleted data points without having to create the entire sensor again.
 The sensors are automatically created with their node-id after the first message reception.
 In addition, the associated offset data points are created under "config", so that the sensor values can be corrected if necessary.
+The calculated data points humidity absolute and dew point are created under "calculated", but only if the sensor supplies the values temperature and relative humidity.

-The following data points would be created:
+The following data points would be created for receiver protocol Version 1.01:

 * NodeId
 * RSSI
 * Battery voltage
 * Message Counter
 * Temperature
-* Offset Temperture (Correction value if necessary)
 * Humidity
-* Offset Humidity (Correction value if necessary)
-* Flags
-* FEI
+* Heartbeat (Only in Protocol Version 1.01)
+* Interupt 1, 2 and 3
+* Frequency error indicator (Only in Protocol Version 1.01)
-* RFM69 Temperature
+* RFM69 Temperature (Only in Protocol Version 1.01)
+* Bit errors

+In addition, the following data points are created for the receiver protocol version 2.0 (if available).

+* Interrupt 4 to 8
+* synchronized
+* Link quality Indicator
-* Biterrors
+* Frequency offset
+* Distance (Only with distance sensor installed)
+* Height (Only with height sensor installed)
+* Air pressure (Only with air pressure sensor installed)
+* Contact (Only with reed contact installed)

 -------------------------------------------------------------------------------------------

 ## TiNo adapter für ioBroker

-Einlesen der vom TiNo Version 1.01 empfangenen Funksensordaten
+Einlesen der vom TiNo Version 1.01 und TiNo Version 2.0 empfangenen Funksensordaten.
+Die entsprechende Protokoll-Version wird automatisch anhand der empfangen Daten erkannt.

 Der Funksender und -empfänger TiNo wurden von nurazur entwickelt.